Miss Panamá 2013: Preliminary Contestants

 Contestants who were part of the top 19, eliminated in the preliminary meeting on March 4, 2013 are in color.

 Miss Panamá World

-The Miss Panamá Mundo pageant will be held at the Atlapa Convention Center, Ciudad de Panamá, Panama, on January 8, 2012.
-About 10 contestants from all over Panamá will compete for the prestigious title.
+The Miss Panamá Mundo pageant was held at the Atlapa Convention Center, Panama City, on January 8, 2012.
+About 10 contestants from all over Panama will compete for the prestigious title.
 This year by decision of the international Miss World Organization, the election of the new global sovereign will be held in a separate competition to the traditional national election.
 Maricely González Miss Panamá World 2012 crowned her successor at the end of the event.
 Also the winner is the new queen of the carnival of the city 2013.